BEST KEPT SECRETS

 (Moderate physical challenge: there will be a total of 3-5 miles of walking in the city.)

-MORNING: You will drive through the lush green mountainous landscapes and pine forests of Eastern France to the balmy “Swiss Riviera” city of Montreux at the foot of the Alps.
-Upon arrival, you will have free time to explore the city and its lush palm tree studded Mediterranean vegetation at your own pace.
+MORNING: Driving through the lush green mountainous landscapes and pine forests of Eastern France will take us to the balmy “Swiss Riviera” city of Montreux at the foot of the Alps.
+Upon arrival, you will have free time to explore the city and its palm tree studded Mediterranean vegetation at your own pace.

 LUNCH: You will be free to choose your own restaurant.